Minoan pottery: New styles

+Gisela Walberg places Barbotine Ware, with its thin walls and dynamic motifs, in the Early Kamares Ware phase.

+Spirals and whorls motifs appear in Minoan pottery from EM I onwards (Walberg), but they become especially popular during EM III.
+A new shape is the straight-sided cylindrical cup.

 MMIA wares and local pottery imitating them are found at coastal sites in the eastern Peloponnese, though not more widely in the Aegean until MMIB; their influence on local pottery in the nearby Cyclades has been studied by Angelia G. Papagiannopoulou (1991).
-Shards of MMIIA pottery have been recovered in Egypt and at Ugarit.
+Shards of MM IIA pottery have been recovered in Egypt and at Ugarit.

 Kamares Ware

 Kamares Ware was named after finds in the cave sanctuary at Kamares on Mt.
 Ida in 1890.
 It is the first of the virtuoso polychrome wares of Minoan civilization, though the first expressions of recognizably proto-Kamares decor predate the introduction of the potter's wheel.

 Finer clay, thrown on the wheel, permitted more precisely fashioned forms, which were covered with a dark-firing slip and exuberantly painted with slips in white, reds and browns in fluent floral designs, of rosettes or conjoined coiling and uncoiling spirals.
 Designs are repetitive or sometimes free-floating, but always symmetrically composed.
 Themes from nature begin here with octopuses, shellfish, lilies, crocuses and palm-trees, all highly stylized.
 The entire surface of the pot is densely covered, but sometimes the space is partitioned by bands.
 One variety features extravagantly thin bodies and is called Eggshell Ware (Example 1, Example 2).